jaehochang92/jaehochang.netlify/content/publication/jensen/index.md

 ---
-title: "Ultimate Sharpening of Jensen's Inequality"
+title: "Further sharpening of Jensen's inequality"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here